LaravelDaily/course-react-parking/docs/Lesson 6 - Register implementation.md

 export default VehiclesList
 ```

-Add a new `vehicles.index` named route to `src/routes/index.jsx` file.
+Add a new `vehicles.index` named route to the `src/routes/index.jsx` file.

 ```jsx
 const routeNames = {